ImSideDev/HidePower-Client/README.md

 - Hi, I’m @SideDev
-- This is Side Client, still in development, please look forward to it and purchase it in the future!
+- This is HidePower Client, still in development, please look forward to it and purchase it in the future!

 <!---
 Side-Client-Dev/Side-Client-Dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.